kiing-dom/youtube-title-updater/README.md

 # YouTube Title Updater

 This project provides a script to mass edit YouTube video titles using the YouTube Data API.
-It's designed to update video titles from "Road to Employment" to "Road to SWE".
+It is designed to take a phrase and replace that phrase with a new phrase across all videos containing the phrase.

 ## Setup